 During our recent presentation at RMAF in Aurora, CO., we received several questions about blocking mains power DC from reaching audio equipment.
 Why is this important?
-After all, don’t audio products process the AC part of the input power waveform?
+After all, don’t audio equipment power supplies process the AC part of the input power waveform?

 Traditionally, devices for removing DC have used diodes in series with the line, along with very large low-voltage capacitors across these diodes to minimize introduction of crossover distortion in the waveform due to the diode drop.
 All this works great as long as the DC voltage is less than the sum of all diode voltage drops, perhaps a few volts or so.
 But what happens if the DC term exceeds this?

-The answer is, it is tough to predict.
-Sometimes eliminating the DC by this amount is enough to help things.
+The answer is, the DC-related issues return.
+Sometimes eliminating the DC by these methods is enough to help things.
 But with modern appliances using more advanced electronics, high energy-consuming devices (believe it or not, even high wattage hair dryers) might create scenarios where the DC voltage exceeds these levels by a sufficient magnitude to cause problems.